A flexible model for correlated count data, with application to multi-condition differential expression analyses of single-cell RNA sequencing data: The basic Poisson mash model

 The covariance matrices ${\bm U}_k$ can include both pre-specified ``canonical'' covariance matrices that represent, for example, DE specific to a condition, and ``data-driven'' covariance matrices that are estimated from the data, and can capture arbitrary patterns of DE among the conditions.
 Each weight $\pi_{kl}$ should capture the relative frequency of each combination of scaling coefficient $w_l$ and cross-condition pattern ${\bm U}_k$.
-These weights are to be estimated from the data.
+These weights will be estimated from the data.

+The mash prior \eqref{eq:mash_prior} is centered on zero, which helps address the nonidentifiability of $\mu_j$ and $\beta_{jr}$ in \eqref{eq:lambda}; specifically, centering the prior on zero encourages the average $\beta_{jr}$ to be near zero, and is analogous to the (non-Bayesian) approach of identifying parameters by imposing the constraint $\sum_{r=1}^R \beta_{jr}=0$.
+In addition, we note that typically the prior will place considerable weight near zero, reflecting the fact that many expression differences are zero or small.
+This has the effect of ``shrinking'' many of the estimated $\beta_{jr}$ towards zero.

-Integrating out the DE effects $\bm{\beta}_j$, the marginal distribution of counts ${\bm x}_j \coloneqq (x_{j1}, \dots, x_{jR})'$ is a mixture of multivariate Poisson log-normal (MPLN) distributions.
-MPLN models were originally proposed by \cite{aitchison1989multivariate} as a rich way to model dependencies among Poisson variables.
-More recently, MPLN mixture models were used to cluster multivariate count measurements in biology \citep{silva2019multivariate, subedi2020family}.
+Our model is closely connected to multivariate Poisson log-normal (MPLN) distributions, originally proposed by \cite{aitchison1989multivariate} as a flexible approach to modeling dependencies among Poisson variables.
+Indeed, integrating out the effects $\bm{\beta}_j$, the marginal distribution of the counts for gene $j$, ${\bm x}_j \coloneqq (x_{j1}, \dots, x_{jR})'$, is a mixture of MPLNs.
+Similar MPLN mixture models have recently been used to cluster multivariate count measurements in biological applications \citep{silva2019multivariate, subedi2020family}.